Sony A7R III vs Leica C-LUX

-Both the A7R III and the C-LUX are recent models that feature in their makers' current product line-up.
+Both the A7R III and the C-LUX are recent models that are part of the current product line-up.
 The A7R III replaced the earlier Sony A7R II, while the C-LUX does not have a direct predecessor.
-Further information on the two cameras, as well as related accessories, can be found on the Sony and Leica websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony and Leica websites.

 Review summary: Sony A7R III vs Leica C-LUX

 So what is the bottom line?
 Is the Sony A7R III better than the Leica C-LUX or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Sony Alpha A7R III:

 - More detail: Offers more megapixels (42.2 vs 20MP) with a 45% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.